 Treatment of HNP is usually a combination of managing the symptoms and helping the disc heal – because a torn disc isn’t necessarily a permanent condition.
-Most doctors will first treat patients with conservative treatments, gradually increasing intensity and invasiveness over several weeks until the patient finds relief.
+Most physicians will first treat patients with conservative treatments, gradually increasing intensity and invasiveness over several weeks until pain relief is achieved.
 Some of the most common treatments include:

 - Low-impact exercises or stretching classes

 - Deep tissue massage or chiropractics